CI/CD for ML

 def test_text_length_distribution(self, training_data): """Text lengths should be within expected range.""" lengths = training_data['text'].str.len() assert lengths.min() >= 10, "Text too short" assert lengths.max() <= 10000, "Text too long" assert lengths.median() >= 50, "Median text length too short"

-Section titled “Model Quality Tests”Model quality tests verify that your model actually does what it’s supposed to do.
-These tests ensure predictions are within reasonable bounds, inference is fast enough, and the new model is at least as good as the old one.
+Section titled “Model Quality Tests”Model quality tests verify that the candidate model does what it is supposed to do under the release policy.
+They ensure predictions are within reasonable bounds, aggregate metrics meet minimum thresholds, important slices do not regress, inference is fast enough, and the new model is at least as good as the current production model according to the metrics that matter.
+This is the layer where CI/CD becomes ML-specific rather than merely software-specific.

 import pytestimport timeimport numpy as npfrom src.model import load_model, predict